What does it mean that Q360 is a business process management and workflow tool?

 When you look at an integration business in terms of workflows, Q360 helps to organize data so processes can be standardized across the organization.
 This allows integrators to reduce risk and create predictable outcomes.

-In today’s video, Tofiq Indawala, Director of Product Management, and John Graham, the Executive Vice President of Solutions360 share how Q360 helps integrators achieve this within their organizations.
+In today’s video, our Marketing Coordinator, Mack Graham is joined by Tofiq Indawala, Director of Product Management, and John Graham, the Executive Vice President of Solutions360 to discuss how Q360 helps integrators achieve this within their organizations.

 Q360 takes an end-to-end holistic approach to create business processes and set expectations between each department.